Parabolic Tamari Lattices in Linear Type B: The parabolic Tamari lattice in linear type

-\begin{proof} To show that $\Theta$ is a congruence on $\Weak(\Hyper_\alpha)$, we check that the conditions in Lemma~\ref{lem:congruences_combin} are satisfied.
+\begin{proposition} The equivalence relation $\Theta$ defined in Definition~\ref{def:congruence} is a lattice congruence on $\Weak(\Hyper_\alpha)$, which is the interval $[\id,\woa]$ in $\Weak(\Hyper_n)$, and the related quotient lattice is $\Tamari_B(\alpha)$. \end{proposition} \begin{proof} To show that $\Theta$ is a congruence on $\Weak(\Hyper_\alpha)$, we check that the conditions in Lemma~\ref{lem:congruences_combin} are satisfied.
 For each equivalence class of $\Theta$, Lemma~\ref{lem:unique_maximal} implies the existence of a minimal element, which is in $\Hyper_\alpha(231)$.
 Then Proposition~\ref{prop:two-ends-meet} along with Lemma~\ref{lem:unique_maximal_alt} shows the existence of a maximal element in each equivalence class.
 Along with Proposition~\ref{prop:theta_order_convex}, this concludes that equivalence classes of $\Theta$ are intervals, which is precisely the condition (i) in Lemma~\ref{lem:congruences_combin}.
 The conditions (ii) and (iii) of Lemma~\ref{lem:congruences_combin} are ensured by Proposition~\ref{prop:projection_order_preserving}.
 Taking the minimal element in each equivalence class, the quotient lattice is $\Weak(\Hyper_\alpha(231)) = \Tamari_B(\alpha)$. \end{proof}

 Figure~\ref{fig:tamari_12} shows $\Tamari_{B}\bigl((1,2)\bigr)$ and Figure~\ref{fig:tamari_012} shows $\Tamari_{B}\bigl((0,1,2)\bigr)$.
 We have therefore just proved Theorem~\ref{thm:parabolic_tamari_lattice}.